google/horologist/docs/auth-tokenshare-guide.md

    More information about this serialization in [this blog post](https://medium.com/androiddevelopers/datastore-and-kotlin-serialization-8b25bf0be66c).

+## Send authentication data from the phone

-6. Create a `TokenBundleRepository` on the phone project
+1. Create a `TokenBundleRepository` on the phone project

    Create an instance
    of [TokenBundleRepository](https://google.github.io/horologist/api/auth-data-phone/com.google.android.horologist.auth.data.phone.tokenshare/-token-bundle-repository/index.html)